Azure-Samples/java-microservices-aca-lab/install.md

 1. Select **Create fork**.
 This will create a copy or fork of this project in your own account.

-1. On your lab computer, in the Git Bash window, run the following commands to clone your fork of the spring-petclinic-microservices project to your workstation.
+1. On your lab computer, in the commandline shell, run the following commands to clone your fork of the spring-petclinic-microservices project to your workstation.
 Make sure to replace `<your-github-account>` in the below command:

    ```bash
    mkdir workspaces